|

 Unfortunately, the more information which must be shared between different teams, the more difficult will be the coordination and management.
 It is therefore critical to divide the project into sub-projects in a way which minimizes flow of information across sub-project boundaries (Don't cut it where it is thickest).

-The PERA Architecture provides natural lines at which to make these divisions.
+The PERA Architecture provides natural interfaces at which to make these divisions.

 PERA provides a life cycle model which demonstrates how to integrate Enterprise Systems, Physical Plant Engineering and Organizational Development from enterprise concept to dissolution.